vandanrohatgi/blog-grave/_posts/2021-1-17-Pursuit-of-snappyness.md

 I enter the details and applied the changes.
 Voilla!
 I was able to get my connection back.
 Whew...
 Dodged that bullet.

 ### Ending notes
 These are all the things I did on my part.
-While I was not able to get any significant boosts, I was however able to learn a lot from it.
+By just doing all this, I was able to get maximum speeds that I was promised and I was able to learn a lot from it (Remember that, just connecting to the LAN with an ethernet cable will almost always improve your internet speeds.
+Wired connection >> wireless connection).
 If you have done all that you can do and still are not getting the speeds that were promised, it is time have a very difficult conversation with your ISP or just change to another one.